-Summary of Key 2022 Executive Compensation Actions
+Summary of Key 2023 Executive Compensation Actions

-Set forth below is a summary of compensation-related decisions the Company made during 2022 and early 2023, and our compensation practices:
+Set forth below is a summary of compensation-related decisions the Company made during 2023 and early 2024:

-- Market-Based Base Salary Increases The Compensation Committee, as part of its annual executive base salary review process, approved 2022 base salary increases for the NEOs, with the exception of Mr. Starrs, who commenced employment with the Company in April 2021.
-Increases were based on individual performance, scope of responsibilities, market competitiveness, and alignment with the overall strategy of attracting and retaining top executive talent. - Maximum Annual Incentive Award Payouts Based on Strong Company-wide Adjusted EBITDA and Business Unit Results The Company exceeded the 2022 company-wide maximum Adjusted EBITDA performance goal under the 2022 annual incentive program, and the respective business units led by Mr. Starrs, Mr. Hickey, and Mr. Leposky posted exceptional results relative to their specific financial goals, as described in the "Annual Incentive" section below.
-In addition, each of the Company's NEOs was determined to have met or exceeded his individual performance goals for 2022.
-As a result, the NEOs were paid the maximum annual incentive awards as provided under the program. - Majority of Long-Term Incentive Awards Tied To Performance In 2022, the Company granted to the NEOs performance-based restricted stock units ("PRSUs") and service-based restricted stock units ("RSUs") as long-term incentive awards.
-The Company continued its practice of granting the majority of long-term incentive awards subject to performance criteria, with 55% of the annual long-term incentive awards granted to the NEOs being PRSUs, with the exception of Mr. Brewer.
-Mr. Brewer's 2022 longterm incentive award structure was adjusted to increase the PRSU allocation to 75% of the annual award. - PRSUs Based Solely or rTSR, Eliminating Ability to Earn, or "Bank," PRSUs for Interim Period Performance.
-The PRSUs granted in 2022 will vest solely based on the Company's rTSR performance relative to the S&P Composite 1500 Consumer Discretionary, excluding Automobiles and Components.
+- Market-Based Base Salary Increases The Compensation Committee, as part of its annual executive base salary review process, approved 2023 base salary increases for the NEOs.
+Increases were based on individual performance, scope of responsibilities, market competitiveness, and alignment with the overall strategy of attracting and retaining top executive talent. - Below Target Annual Incentive Award Payouts Based on Company-wide Adjusted EBITDA and Business Unit Results The Company's financial results for 2023 resulted in below target Adjusted EBITDA performance relative to the goals established under the 2023 annual incentive program.
+Furthermore, the respective business units led by Mr. Starrs and Mr. Hickey posted similar below target results relative to their specific financial goals, as described in the "Annual Incentive" section below. - Majority of Long-Term Incentive Awards Tied To Performance In 2023, the Company granted to the NEOs performance-based restricted stock units ("PRSUs") and service-based restricted stock units ("RSUs") as long-term incentive awards.
+The Company continued its practice of granting the majority of long-term incentive awards subject to performance criteria, with 55% of the annual long-term incentive

 (1) This Compensation Discussion and Analysis includes certain non-GAAP information.
-In order to assist interested parties with period-over-period comparisons on a consistent and comparable basis, the discussion set forth in this section provides certain non-GAAP information regarding the Company's financial results, including "Adjusted EBITDA" which is earnings before interest, taxes, depreciation and amortization expenses, non-cash stock compensation expenses, and non-cash lease amortization expense, in addition to costs associated with certain non-recurring and non-cash items.
-These non-recurring and non-cash items include (i) certain non-cash amortization and depreciation of intangibles and other assets related to the Company's acquisitions, (ii) acquisition and other non-recurring items (including a \$5.7 million non-cash asset write-down, \$5.6 million of one-time implementation costs associated with new ERP systems stemming from acquisitions, \$3.6 million for legal and credit agency fees related to a postponed debt refinancing and \$0.9 million for reorganization expenses), and (iii) a non-cash valuation allowance recorded against certain of the Company's deferred tax assets.
+In order to assist interested parties with period-over-period comparisons on a consistent and comparable basis, the discussion set forth in this section provides certain non-GAAP information regarding the Company's financial results, including: (i) "Free Cash Flow", which is cash flow from operations, less capital expenditures net of proceeds from financing arrangements and government grants; and (ii) "Adjusted EBITDA" which is earnings before interest, taxes, depreciation and amortization expenses, non-cash stock compensation expenses, and non-cash lease amortization expense, in addition to costs associated with certain non-recurring and non-cash items.
+These non-recurring and non-cash items include (i) certain non-cash amortization and depreciation of intangibles and other assets related to the Company's acquisitions, (ii) acquisition and other non-recurring items, including charges related to the impairment and abandonment of the Shankstars media game, charges in connection with the 2023 debt modification, IT integration and implementation costs stemming primarily from the merger with Topgolf, restructuring and reorganization charges in our Topgolf and Active Lifestyle segments, and costs related to a cybersecurity incident.
 Appendix A to this Proxy Statement includes a reconciliation of such non-GAAP financial measures to the most directly comparable financial measures prepared in accordance with GAAP.